-It’s common to use a gate latch on the doors but they do lock behind you.
+It’s common to use a gate latch on the doors, but they lock behind you.
 Suggestions are to have a block of wood to stop the door from closing when you go in, although you do risk chickens running out, or a piece of wire to be able to raise the latch from the inside.

-This rustic chicken coop from Cottonwood Shanty proves that up-cycling and re-using materials don’t mean you sacrifice looks.
+This rustic chicken coop from Cottonwood Shanty proves that upcycling and re-using materials don’t mean you sacrifice looks.
 Because it is their use of old doors and natural materials that give this chicken coop its rustic farmhouse charm.

 They re-cycled an old screen door for the run entry door and used a rough and worn door for the coop.